resplab/epicR/README.md

 ```
 Confirm that `packageVersion("epicR")` is `1.27.6`.

-2. Download and knit the following [markdown file]() to replicate the case detection scenario results.
+2. Download and knit the following [markdown file](https://github.com/KateJohnson/epicR/tree/closed_cohort/casedetection) to replicate the case detection scenario results.

+Refer to the publication for more information:

+Kate M. Johnson, Mohsen Sadatsafavi, Amin Adibi, Larry Lynd, Mark Harrison, Hamid Tavakoli, Don D. Sin, and Stirling Bryan.
+Cost-Effectiveness of Case Detection Strategies for the Early Detection of COPD.

 ## Installation